 Unit (CESU) Network: (http://www.cesu.psu.edu/materials/partners.htm).
 The CESU network provides research, technical assistance, and education to federal land management, environmental, and research agencies and their partners.
 The partners serve the biological, physical, social, cultural, and engineering disciplines needed to address natural and cultural resource management issues at multiple scales and in an ecosystem context.

-The US Fish and Wildlife Service, Region 7 intends to award a single source cooperative financial assistance agreement as authorized by 505 DM 2.14 (B) to University of Alaska Anchorage, Alaska Natural Heritage Program (AKNHP).
+The US Fish and Wildlife Service, Region 7 intends to award a single source financial assistance agreement as authorized by 505 DM 2.14 (B) through a Cooperative Ecosystem Studies Unit (CESU) with the University of Washington.
 This notice is not a request for proposals and the Government does not intend to accept proposals.